travisddavies/computer_vision_notes/depth_and_stereo.md

 ![[reflective_objects.png]]

 ## Window Matching Results
-- As we can see in the below images, our final estimated depth can be messy based on various factors.
+- As we can see in the below images, our final estimated depth can be messy(noisy) based on various factors.

 ![[window_matching_resuls.png]]